The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 Open bookmark

-Open in incognito window
+Open incognito window

 Paste URL